theo333/vue-weather/README.md

 - [Axios](https://www.npmjs.com/package/axios) - get data from api

 ### Improvements
-- Set time to weather location, rather than local time.
 - Display images based on time of day (day/night) and all weather types.
 - Display random images from an array of images for each weather type.